for data retrieval

 This is not quite fair.
 When we do transfer learning, we use a pre-trained model, modify it, and train it a little bit more for our own task.
 Generally speaking, models that have been trained on tasks similar to the ones we are doing now are likely to have the best performance.

-For example, ImageNet is a well-known class of models trained for image classification tasks.
-Torch.models allows you to simply create an instance of an ImageNet model:
+is a well-known class of models trained for image classification tasks.
+Torch.models

-model = models.resnet18(weights='IMAGENET1K_V1')
+= models.resnet18(weights='IMAGENET1K_V1') model

 We can immediately see that this model is much more complex than anything we have worked with before.
 There are over 11M parameters!